BlackJar72/CavernsOfEvil/README.md

 These scripts contain referrence to third party code, most notably FastPriorityQueue by BlueRaja, but also the paid assets Procedutal Lightening and FinalIK.
 These entirely separate from this project and not include, but are required to use this code as-is.

+## Graphical and Sound Assets

+None of these are included with the scripts or covered by the Licenses below.
+Wall and floor textures about 2/3 my own creation, 1/3 are scrunged from various free and non-free assets from the Unity Asset store.
+Models and skins are from purchased assets.
+Sound effects were created from pre-made assets but edited by me as the game creator.
+Music was all written, mixed, and mastered by me as well, though not for this game but as a hobby project in the early 00's.

 ## License